 The quick facts on AFD claims

-• The AFD was tested in Hartlepool and local seal populations were monitored with no affect on their behavior (AFD sounds at 1,000hz, peak range of sea mammal hearing is 20,000hz.)
+• An AFD was tested in Hartlepool, where local seal populations were monitored with no effect on their behaviour (AFD sounds at 1,000hz, peak range of sea mammal hearing is 20,000hz).

-• The nature reserve is a worthwhile environmental addition if done right, but would not stop a single of the 182 million fish killed with out the AFD from dying.
+• The nature reserve is a worthwhile environmental addition if done right but would not stop a single one of the 182 million fish killed without the AFD from dying.

-• ROV systems are evolving enormously at the moment.
-The capabilities for navigation in challenging conditions have improved markedly over the last few years.
-These include things like improved navigation in very low visibility, onshore control, advanced navigation software, more ROV power and manipulators with greater control and accuracy to carry out work tasks.
+• ROV systems are developing rapidly, with improved capabilities for navigation in challenging conditions, such as very low visibility, onshore control, advanced navigation software, more ROV power, and manipulators with greater control and accuracy.

 Hinkley Point C Fish Deterrent System